humzah-77/RFID-DOOR-LOCK/README.md

 How It Works:

-Essentially how the lock system will work is, on the outside of the room there will be an RFID card reader placed next to the door.
+Essentially how the lock system works is, on the outside of the room there will be an RFID card reader placed next to the door.
 To add a card to the authorised ID list, you first need to scan the mastercard once, this will initiate add mode, then scan the card you would like to add, this will add the UID of the card to the list, only if the card is not already on the list.
 To remove a card from the list, you need to scan the mastercard twice, this will initiate delete mode, then scan the card you would like to delete.
 If the ID of the scanned card is on the list of authorized IDs, it will then be removed.
 For the inside of the room, there wil be a touch sensor positioned next to the door which will allow for locking and unlocking with a simple touch.

 EEPROM Position Curser Variable: